• Skip to primary navigation

 Why do I like this recipe?

-What I like about these cookies is not only how easy they are to make, but also how versatile they are.
-You can actually eat them as a snack, on the go, add them to your kids’ lunchboxes, or just have them with a glass of milk or cuppa coffee.
+What I like about these coconut almond and dulce de leche cookies is not only how easy they are to make but also how versatile they are.
+You can actually eat them as a snack on the go, add them to your kids’ lunchboxes, or just have them with a glass of milk or cuppa coffee.

 They can easily count as a healthy-er snack.